 When the E-UTRA PCell and PSCell configure the same NR carrier frequency layer to be monitored by the UE in synchronous intra-band EN-DC, this layer shall be counted only once to the total number of effective carrier frequency layers provided that the SFN-s and slot boundries are aligned, unless the configured NR carrier frequency layers to be monitored have

 different subcarrier spacing or

 different RSSI measurement resources or

 different deriveSSB-IndexFromCell indications or

 different SMTC configurations.

-Editor’s note: FFS when MN and SN are inter-band and synchronous.

 Conclusion

 In this contribution we will continue to discuss the remaining issues for the MO configuration from MN and SN.